 A real happiness, these moments of fleeting light that arrive and disappear we do not know how: the morning mist, the rays of the sun, the course of the clouds in the sky, the mysterious lights and shadows on pastel colours.

-Inspired by great landscapers such as Constable, he works with a Nikon Z72 mainly with a 70/200 zoom in manual with a reduced depth of field and focused on one element such as a branch a leaf a blade of grass, or a ray of light.
+Inspired by great landscapers such as Constable, he works with a Nikon Z72, Canon G7X or iPhone, mostly with a reduced depth of field and focused on one element such as a branch a leaf a blade of grass, or a ray of light.

 These photos were taken in the Lot region in the Thèze valley, on the heights of Cavagnac, around Saint Martin le Redon and Bonaguil (Lot et Garonne) as well as the Dordogne.